Development

 • Scalability: As infrastructure grows, the work becomes hard to maintain.
 Modules are useful because they divide complex configurations into individual, smaller parts.

 Terraform modules play a crucial role in creating clean, organized, and scalable infrastructure.
-Keeping in mind their benefits will help you maintain, organize, and deploy your code more effectively, easily, and quickly, without issues or disruptions.
+Keeping in mind their benefits will help you maintain, organize, and deploy your code more effectively, efficiently, without issues or disruptions.
+If you are ready to take your infrastructure to the next level, exploring advanced patterns for building custom cloud components is a natural next step.

 How to Know It’s Time to Use a Terraform Module?